cinghie/wordpress-starter-pack/wp-content/plugins/woo-order-export-lite/readme.txt

 = Preview shows wrong values,  I use Summary mode = This button processes only first 5 orders by default, so you should run the export to see correct values.

+= Is it compatible with "WooCommerce Custom Orders Table" plugin (by Liquid Web) ? = No, as we provide a lot of filters which can not be implemented using WooCommerce classes.
+So we use direct access to database/tables.

 = Can I request any new feature ? =
 Yes, you can email a request to aprokaev@gmail.com.
 We intensively develop this plugin.